7 Ways to Outlive Your Biogenetics

 Because there are so many variables to lifespan, the best course of action to lead a long life is to lead a healthy and rewarding one.
 Here are seven ways lifestyle can help you outlive your genetics:

 1. Eat Healthy

-If your goal is to live to 100, eating a balanced, nutrient rich diet that is also the right portion for your weight is the smartest plan.
-Leaving a little bit of food on your plate may be a good idea as author Dan Buettner, who studies longevity around the world, found that the oldest Japanese people stop eating when they are feeling only about 80% full.
+If your goal is to live to 100, eating a balanced, nutrient-rich diet that is also the right portion for your weight is the smartest plan.
+Leaving a little bit of food on your plate may be a good idea as author Dan Buettner, who studies longevity around the world, found that the oldest Japanese people stop eating when they feel 80% full.
 St. Louis University researchers also confirmed that eating less helps you age slower, as in a 2008 study they found that limiting calories lowered production of T3, a thyroid hormone that slows metabolism and speeds up the aging process.

 - Green Tea

 - Whole Grains

 2. Engage in Hobbies/Interests